tophefo/IpCamera/README.md

 This binding allows you to use IP cameras in openHAB 2.x and has multiple features and ways to work around common challenges that cameras present.
 Please take the time to read through this guide as it will show many hidden features and different ways to work with cameras that you may not know about.
-I recommend purchasing a brand of camera that has an open API, as many of the features use far less CPU when done with an API camera, streams open quicker and they usually have more features.
+I recommend purchasing a brand of camera that has an open API, as many of the features use far less CPU when done with an API camera, and they usually have more features.
 You will also have a more enjoyable time with these cameras as they are more tested and easier to setup.

 To see what each brand has implemented from the API, please see this post: